k-seth/ClanRecruiting/README.md

 #### Windows

-1. Navigate to the ClanRecruitment directory using File Explorer
+1. Navigate to the ClanRecruitment folder using the File Explorer
 2. Double click "run.bat"
 3. Go to "localhost:3030"
 4. If you have never run the program click "Setup Data"